Thursday, 18 August 2022

 Alternatively replace the rule entirely:

-This is implemented in examples/typical/Makefile.in If you have a suggestion why one Makefile approach is better than the others, please make a comment on this page.
+This is implemented in examples/typical/Makefile.in If you have a suggestion why one Makefile approach is better than the others, please make a comment in Discussions.

 autosetup 0.7.0